annikc/MultiCompartmentModel/README.md

 			makePairedUnpaired.hoc
 		makeWindows.hoc
 ```

+### Running Simulations of the Cell
-This should generate all of the windows necessary to play with the model.
+Clicking "Create Cell" will generate all of the windows necessary to play with the model specified by the user in the promptWindow.
 Simulation is run from RunControl window.

-Plasticity induction is started ~ 10000s after the simulation begins, and is carried out at 5Hz for 30000 ms with clamp amp and duration at 2 nA and 2ms, respectively, as per Woodin et al. (2003).
-Plasticity induction parameters can be changed in promptWindow (Paired Synapses block). promptWindow defaults should generate the proper plasticity induction protocol.
+By default, plasticity induction is started ~ 10000s after the simulation begins, and is carried out at 5Hz for 30000 ms with clamp amp and duration at 3nA and 5ms, respectively, modified from Woodin et al. (2003).
+Plasticity induction parameters can be changed in promptWindow (Paired Synapses block). promptWindow defaults should generate the proper plasticity induction protocol. (*May 25, 2016: Currently promptWindow defaults are not set to these values.
+Will be updated ASAP*)

+Most other relevant parameters can be changed in setParameters.hoc.
+Changes to any hoc files can be implemented by clicking "Create Cell" again, without quitting NEURON all together.
+Changes to any mod files will require fully exiting NEURON, recompiling code (with *nrnivmodl* for Linux/UNIX or Mac, or the *mknrndll* applet with Windows), and reopening promptWindow.hoc.